education.vic.gov.au

 • meeting with the principal and SEIL for the preparation meeting

-• facilitating the validation, fieldwork and final panel days, including ensuring the panel is engaged and synthesising the data and evidence
+• facilitating review day 1, fieldwork and the final panel day, including ensuring the panel is engaged and synthesising the data and evidence

 • designing and managing the fieldwork activities